-4.1.
+4.2.
 Appropriate Safeguards

-- 4.1.1.
+- 4.2.1.
 The first step is to establish a list of all the overseas organisations (and potentially some individuals) who you give (or allow them to access on your behalf) the personal data for which you are Data Controller.
 Once these data flows are identified you can assess which of the safeguards permitted by law apply for each flow.

-- 4.1.2.
+- 4.2.2.
 The list of safeguards includes:

 - a) An Adequacy Decision

-- b) ICO Approved Standard Contract Clauses

-- c) Exceptions to the Safeguards for Overseas Transfers
+- b) United States Data Privacy Framework (US-UK Data Bridge)

+- c) International Data Transfer Agreement

+- d) An ICO approved Code of Conduct